Updated 31st January 2020

 The UK will leave the European Union (EU) at 11pm (GMT) on 31 January 2020, but will leave on the basis of an agreement made between the UK and the EU known as the Withdrawal Agreement

-We realise you may have questions about how BREXIT could affect your status/studies in the UK, so check out the useful links below for all the latest information;
+We realise you may have questions about how BREXIT could affect your status/studies in the UK, and recommend that you check out the links below for all the latest information:

-Visit the Universities UK website for more information on tuition fees, participation in the Erasmus+ programme, and details for those of you who wish to apply for settled status or pre-settled status.
+Visit the Universities UK website for more information on tuition fees, participation in the Erasmus+ programme, and details about applying for settled status or pre-settled status (should you wish)

 Health insurance and EHIC for UK and EU students

 UK students abroad

 The government has also put forward a proposition to maintain existing healthcare arrangements (EHIC coverage) even in a no-deal scenario.
 This will apply to UK students abroad until December 2020.

 However, in the event of a no-deal, EHIC (European Health Insurance Cards) may no longer be valid for UK students travelling within the EU, which will mean that you’ll need to get health insurance when travelling abroad.

 If you have any other concerns please get in touch on email@example.com